MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     Connect-AipService
     ```

     When prompted, enter your Azure Information Protection tenant administrator credentials.
-Typically, you use an account that is a global administrator for Azure Active Directory or Office 365.
+Typically, you use an account that is a global administrator for Azure Active Directory or Microsoft 365.

 4. Run `Get-AipServiceConfiguration` and make a copy of the BPOSId value.